johnnyb1694/headline-analytics-pipeline/docs/Configuration.md

 `curl http://localhost:8888`

+## dbt

+To configure the `data_transformer` project, one needs to make sure that the following command are run in order,

+1. `dbt seed`: this will replicate any seeded CSV files (e.g. `stop_words.csv`) into tables in the Postgres database
+2. `dbt run`: this will attempt to run all of the `dbt` models and populate the data warehouse schema `dwh`

 ## Digital Ocean

 The entire application will be deployed to a single server on Digital Ocean.
 At a larger scale, you